Aaron98990/ways-of-the-game/misconduct.md

 - "No way that's a foul." / "That's not a foul as well?"
 - "What are you calling?"
 - "Where's the card?" or asking, not demanding for a card (the person wants the game called more tightly)
-- "Keep my players safe!" (the person wants the game called more tightly)
+- "Keep my players safe!" / "Protecy my players" (the person wants the game called more tightly)
 - "Control the game." (the person wants the game called more tightly)
 - "How can you call that when you're that far away?"
-- jumping in frustration or the universal "what?" gesture with hand(s) out, up, or on the heaed
+- jumping in frustration or the universal "what?" gesture with hand(s) out, up, or on the head
 - the person disagreeing gets the last word in
 - finger wagging or pointing to locations of missed percieved offenses
-- "The other team is getting more fouls than us" / "That's the third time"
+- "The other team is getting more fouls than us" / "That's the third time" / "How many more times?" / "All game"

 Players give information on how they want the game called.
 Take it in sometimes.